shanurwan/SQL-Budget-Tracker/README.md

 - Modify logic to fit personal needs

-- Run it on any MySQL-supported machine (including free hosting or Docker)
+- Run it on any MySQL-supported machine

 ### ✅Security by Simplicity
 Since no external code or APIs are involved, your sensitive financial data never leaves your local machine or trusted MySQL instance.
 This drastically reduces the risk of data leaks compared to cloud-based budgeting apps.